gvieralopez/SC2Helperbot/README.md

 ## Setup
-Setting up the Bot is relatively painless - just run `& python main.py`

-The main configuration file is `.env`, but it is not included by default.
-Simply make a copy of `.env.example` and rename it to `.env`.
-See `.env.example` for more information about configurations.
+The main configuration file is `config.py`, but it is not included by default.
+Simply make a copy of `config.py.example` and rename it to `config.py`.
+See `config.py.example` for more information about configurations.

+## Running your own instance

+ `python main.py`

+## Inspect the functionalities in a (hopefully) live instance

+Check @SC2Helperbot in Telegram.